titpetric/platform-app/README.md

 - `assets` - static files to be served
 - `theme` - the layout shared by modules for output
 - `daily` - a simple sqlite focused TODO-app
+- `blog` - a blog based on ryan mulligan dev

 - [Testing coverage report](./docs/testing-coverage.md)